aaubs/ds24/content/m3_eco/01_Intro to Traditional Deep Learning.md

 draft: false
 ---

-In this session, you will review PyTorch and learn how to train, infer, and evaluate a simple ANN.
+In this session, you will review PyTorch and learn how to train, infer, and evaluate a simple ANN, RNN, and LSTM.

 ## Auto Insurance in Sweden